All Products

 Instance Name, Description, Hostname, and Sequential Suffix

-When you create multiple instances, setting sequential instance names and hostnames helps you understand information such as the batch of instances from their names.
-For more information about the rules for setting sequential names, see Batch configure sequential names or hostnames for multiple instances.
+When creating multiple instances, setting sequential instance names and hostnames helps you identify batches and other information from the names.
+For more information about rules for setting sequential names, see Batch configure sequential names or hostnames for multiple instances.

 Instance RAM role

-Select an existing instance RAM role, or click Create Instance RAM Role to go to the RAM console to create an instance RAM role.
-After the role is created, return to the ECS instance creation wizard and click the refresh button to view the list of instance RAM roles.
+Select an existing instance RAM role, or click Create Instance RAM Role to go to the RAM console and create one.
+After creation, return to the ECS instance creation wizard and click the refresh button to view the list of instance RAM roles.
 For more information, see Create an instance RAM role and grant permissions to the role.

 Metadata Access Mode

-Instance metadata contains information about the instance in the Alibaba Cloud system.
-You can easily view the instance metadata within a running instance and configure or manage the instance based on its metadata.
+Instance metadata includes information about the instance in the Alibaba Cloud system.
+You can conveniently view instance metadata from within a running instance and use it to configure or manage the instance.
 For more information about how to view instance metadata, see Instance metadata.

 User Data

-Instance user data can be executed as a script when the instance starts to automate instance configuration, or it can be passed into the instance as plain data.
+You can use instance user data as a custom script to run when the instance starts, allowing for automated instance configuration, or you can pass it as plain data to the instance.
 For more information, see Customize instance initialization configurations.

 Note

-Enter the prepared instance user data in the input box.
-If the instance user data is Base64-encoded, select Enter Based64-encoded Content.
+Enter your prepared instance user data in the input box.
+If the user data is Base64-encoded, select Enter Based64-encoded Content.

 Resource Group